Bascil/ussd-mobile-money-php/README.md

 ?>

 ```
 3. Go to "https://account.africastalking.com/".
-Create an account then click on the 'Go to Sandbox App' button
+Create an account then click on the `Go to Sandbox App` button

 4. In your sandbox account under USSD > Create Channel , pick a shared service code  such as `*384*` and a channel such as 1100 i.e `*384*1100#` (Be sure to take a unique channel which is not taken already)

-5. Configure your callback url( the URL that points to your application) e.g www.example.com/folder_name/ussd.php then click 'Create channel'.This assumes you are working from a live server whose domain name is example.com.Replace the domain name with your own.
+5. Configure your callback URL (the URL that points to your application) e.g http://www.example.com/folder_name/ussd.php then click `Create channel`.
+This assumes you are working from a live server whose domain name is example.com.Replace the domain name with your own.

-6. If working from localhost you can set up a Ngrok server or Localtunnel to expose your localhost to the internet.Use the temporary URL provided as your callback e.g  http://6a71f5ec.ngrok.io/folder_name/ussd.php.
-This only works when the computer is on and connected to the internet.If using Ngrok free package this address may change every 8 hours.
-You could opt for a paid version at USD 5 a month.
+6. If working from localhost you can set up a `Ngrok` server or `Localtunnel` to expose your localhost to the internet.
+Use the temporary URL provided as your callback e.g  http://6a71f5ec.ngrok.io/folder_name/ussd.php.
+This only works when the computer is on and connected to the internet.
+If using `Ngrok` free package this address may change every 8 hours.
+You could opt for a paid version at 5 US dollars a month.

-7. Go to Settings > API key and enter your password to generate an API key.
-Look for a file named `config.php` and set your username as 'sandbox' and the api key as the one you have generated.
+7. Go to `Settings > API key` and enter your password to generate an API key.
+Look for a file named `config.php` and set your username as `sandbox` and the api key as the one you have generated.

 8. Configure a payment product (if working with mobile money).
 Payment products allow you to interact with our payment APIs.
-Go to Payments > Products to create a payment product for testing.
+Go to `Payments > Products` to create a payment product for testing.

 ### Usage